heriantolim/PeakFit/README.md

 ## Public Properties
 - `Data`, `XData`, `YData`: The data points of the curve to be fitted.
 Please ensure that the Y data points are all positive, otherwise the peak fitting may not work properly.
-- `Window`: A vector of length two [*a*,*b*] that limits the fitting to only the data points whose X coordinates lies within [*a*,*b*].
+- `Window`: A vector of length two [*a*, *b*] that limits the fitting to only the data points whose X coordinates lies within [*a*, *b*].
 - `NumPeaks`: The number of peaks wished to be fitted.
 When the fitting peak shapes, start points, lower, or upper bounds are set with vectors of length greater than `NumPeaks`, then `NumPeaks` will be incremented to adjust to the maximum length of these vectors.
 When the maximum length of these vectors is less, then these vectors will be expanded and filled with the default values.
-When `NumPeaks`=0 and all the start point, lower, and upper are not set, then the program attempts to fit all peaks found in the curve.
+When `NumPeaks`=0 and all the start point, lower, and upper are not set, then the program will attempt to fit all peaks that can be found in the curve.
 Defaults to 0.
 - `PeakShape`: A string vector that specifies the peak shape of each peak.
 The choices of `PeakShape` currently are: 'Lorentzian' (1) and 'Gaussian' (2). `PeakShape` may be set with an integer, the initial of these names, e.g. 'L' or 'G', or the full name, e.g. 'Lorentzian'.
 When the length of `PeakShape` is less than `NumPeaks`, the remaining peaks will be set with the default `PeakShape`, which is 'Lorentzian'.
 If PeakShape contains only one element, then the default value is the same as that element.
 - `BaselinePolyOrder`: An integer that specifies the order of the polynomial function used to fit the background of the spectrum.
 Defaults to 0, which means a constant polynomial.
 Set this to a negative value to exclude the polynomial from the fit model.